-OSINT and Intel Security threat intelligence, respectively, confirmed that 3% of the unique bitnode addresses observed between February and December 2015 were included in malware samples for botnet communications, as control or routing.
+OSINT and McAfee threat intelligence, respectively, confirmed that 3% of the unique bitnode addresses observed between February and December 2015 were included in malware samples for botnet communications, as control or routing.
 Of those addresses, the following 30 bitnodes accounted for 25% of associated malware submissions.

 Our analysis of submitted malware samples that used those bitnode addresses indicated that 83% of related samples were from the following malware families:

 |Malware in Top 30 Bitnode Addresses (Feb–Dec 2015) With Number of Submissions

 This begs the question: Which came first?
 Was the bitnode (host) set up by a botmaster for nefarious purposes, or was a host compromised and misused for botnet control purposes?
 As far as blockchain uses go, does it matter?
 The result is that the particular host is under the botnet control.

 Many people mistakenly assume that blockchain transactions are always protected by the use of TOR; however, our analysis of the IP addresses regarding TOR nodes indicates that less than 0.25% of known bitnodes are also TOR nodes.
 TOR is commonly recommended for use with blockchain software clients, so the coincidence of bitnodes that also serve as TOR nodes is an additional risk to be considered by vendors or subscribers to blockchain technology.

 The following map shows the geographic outlay of TOR nodes on December 2.